m3taphysics/ecs-kata/README.md

 If you manage to complete this quickly, then bonus points for any one of these:
 * The monster performs a spin action of excitement when it eats food.
 * The monster gets fatter and slower for each pieces of food it eats.
+* Two different food types, one that makes the monster fatter, and one that makes the monster faster.

 ## Notes